blitz-research/libsgd/README.md

 The library is coded in C++, but the primary public API is pure 'C', making it highly compatible with a wide range of platforms and languages.

-Currently supported language include C/C++, python and nodejs, support for more languages is on the way.
+Currently supported languages include C/C++, python and nodejs.
+Support for more languages  is on the way.

 LibSGD is licensed under the Zlib/PNG license.